Adaptive Gaussian Process Regression for Efficient Building of Surrogate Models in Inverse Problems: Adaptive Gaussian Process Regression

 First we need to quantify the parameter reconstruction error $p_{\mathcal{D}}(y^m)-p(y^m)$ in terms of the measurement error variance $\Sigma_l$ and the surrogate model approximation quality $y_{\mathcal{D}}-y$ depending on the design $\mathcal{D}$.

 \paragraph{Pointwise error estimates.}

 We start by establishing an estimate of the parameter reconstruction error for deterministic functions $y(p)$ and $y_{\mathcal{D}}(p)$.
+The small residual assumption from Sec.~\ref{sec:inverse-problem} guarantees the local uniqueness of both the exact model reconstruction and the surrogate model reconstruction.
 As a by-product, this will also yield the unavoidable error level due to measurement noise.